Small Changes, Big Impact: Demographic Bias in LLM-Based Hiring Through Subtle Sociocultural Markers in Anonymised Resumes: Related Work

 A particularly relevant strand of research examines implicit versus explicit biases in LLMs. \citet{baiMeasuringImplicitBias2024} demonstrate that models passing explicit fairness tests can still harbour implicit biases detectable through indirect evaluation. \citet{liActionsSpeakLouder2025} show that LLM agents reveal biases through their decisions rather than explicit statements, with more advanced models sometimes exhibiting greater implicit bias despite reduced explicit bias.
 This distinction is critical, as it suggests that surface-level safeguards may be insufficient, motivating our investigation into biases triggered by subtle, non-explicit signals.

-\paragraph{Bias in AI-Assisted Hiring.} Algorithmic hiring tools have attracted significant scrutiny for their potential to perpetuate employment discrimination \citep{chenEthicsDiscriminationArtificial2023, fabrisFairnessBiasAlgorithmic2025, wangJobFairFrameworkBenchmarking2024, quGenderDifferencesResume2025}. \citet{armstrongSiliconCeilingAuditing2024} conducted a comprehensive audit of GPT-3.5, finding systematic race and gender biases in resume assessment and generation tasks. \citet{isoEvaluatingBiasLLMs2025} evaluated LLMs on job-resume matching, discovering that while recent models have reduced explicit gender and race biases, implicit biases concerning educational background remain significant. \citet{nghiemYouGottaBe2024} and \citet{wilsonGenderRaceIntersectional2025} both found significant preferences for White-associated profiles over Black-associated counterparts.
-However, these studies largely rely on demographic perturbation via explicit PII (names), which overlooks the fact that such identifiers can be easily redacted.
+\paragraph{Bias in AI-Assisted Hiring.} Algorithmic hiring tools have attracted significant scrutiny for their potential to perpetuate employment discrimination \citep{chenEthicsDiscriminationArtificial2023, fabrisFairnessBiasAlgorithmic2025, wangJobFairFrameworkBenchmarking2024, quGenderDifferencesResume2025, gaeblerAuditingLargeLanguage2024}. \citet{armstrongSiliconCeilingAuditing2024} conducted a comprehensive audit of GPT-3.5, finding systematic race and gender biases in resume assessment and generation tasks. \citet{isoEvaluatingBiasLLMs2025} evaluated LLMs on job-resume matching, finding that while recent models have reduced explicit gender and race biases, implicit biases related to educational background remain significant. \citet{nghiemYouGottaBe2024} and \citet{wilsonGenderRaceIntersectional2025} both found significant preferences for White-associated profiles over Black-associated counterparts.
+However, these studies largely rely on demographic perturbation using explicit PII (names), overlooking the fact that such identifiers can be easily redacted.
 We instead examine a more resilient source of bias by asking whether LLMs are influenced by sociocultural proxies (e.g., hobbies, languages); implicit signals that persist even after anonymisation.

 \paragraph{Cultural and Sociocultural Bias.} Beyond individual-level demographics, researchers have documented cultural biases in LLMs that favour Western, English-speaking perspectives~\citep{taoCulturalBiasCultural2024, quPerformanceBiasesLarge2024}.
 Within the hiring domain, \citet{raoInvisibleFiltersCultural2025} found systematic biases against Indian interview transcripts compared to UK ones, with disparities linked to linguistic features rather than explicit demographic signals.
 These findings (that bias can be triggered by subtle, culturally-linked patterns) directly motivate our decision to instantiate a generalisable framework within the diverse Singapore context.